Volkswagen Lavida: Second generation (Typ 18; 2012)

 The new Lavida retains the 2,610 mm wheelbase, but is slightly lower, shorter and wider.
 It is built on the platform of the first generation Škoda Octavia and has an extended wheelbase.
 A new model called the Lavida Lang Xing was introduced as the hatchback variant of the New Lavida.

 In May 2018, the Lavida, along with the Tiguan, Santana, and Lamando, was launched in the Philippines as part of the new ASEAN-China Free Trade Agreement (ACFTA).
+It Was Discontinued in September 2025 following the Termination of Distributorship Agreement Between AC Industrials and Volkswagen Group.

 Gran Lavida (2013–2017)

-The Volkswagen Gran Lavida is a compact estate produced by Shanghai Volkswagen in its Anting plant.
+The Volkswagen Gran Lavida is a compact estate produced by Shanghai Volkswagen at its Anting plant.
 Marketed as a hatchback, it was launched in May 2013, replacing the Lavida Sport saloon.